choucurtis987/cell_segmentation_project/README.md

 - CCA is a technqiue that labels regions of an image.
 In our case, it labels the white pixel areas (nuclei / foreground) surrounded by blacks pixels (background) as a region.
 CCA then labels the entire image and simultaneously counts the regions.
 Thus, counting the number of nuclei in the image.

 ## Abstract
 The [project](/cell_segmentation.ipynb) follows the traditional machine learning process of training and testing.
+The goals of the project are to achieve semantic segmentation of the nuclei / cell images and use [CCA](#technical-background) on the segmented image to count the cells in the image.
 - The figure on the left displaying the input and ground truth images are an example of the X train and Y train used to train the FCN model for semantic segmentation.
 - The right figure displays a graph of some model metrics after training.
 Accuracy refers to the pixel accuracy of the semantic segmentation.
 <p float="left">